Dulce De Leche Frosting

 Maybe you are new to dulce de leche, or maybe you spread it over everything like peanut butter and always have an open can in the refrigerator.
 Either way, this dulce de leche frosting is for you!

 After a bit of trial and error, I found a recipe that pairs the light, silky texture of good buttercream frosting with the dark but delicate caramel notes of dulce de leche.
-If it’s sitting on top of a plain chocolate or vanilla cupcake, it will knock your tastebuds off your tongue with powerful flavors of caramelized sugar.
-But if you use it to top your favorite spice cake or pumpkin spice muffin (fall is coming, after all!) you will be amazed at how the flavors just melt into the background, supporting but not overwhelming the other tastes.
+If it’s sitting on top of a plain chocolate or vanilla cupcake, it will knock your taste buds off your tongue with powerful flavors of caramelized sugar.
+But if you use it to top your favorite spice cake or pumpkin spice muffin, you will be amazed at how the flavors just melt into the background, supporting but not overwhelming the other tastes.

 Dulce de leche is a sweet sauce that is used throughout Latin America as a spread for toast, a sweetener for coffee, and also as an ingredient in cakes, tarts, and candies.
 If you cook it just a little, it is a thin syrup that can be used to pour over ice cream or anywhere else you would use caramel.
 If you cook it down more, it turns into a thick, rich milk preserve that can be spread like apple butter.

 One of the great things about dulce de leche is that its flavor profile is a bit more mild than its more popular cousin, caramel.

 Dulce de Leche the Easy Way